Alaska Auto Rental Review

 - Apple Car Play for convenient navigation

 It’s not a big car, but it’s a great car, just suitable for a trip for two.
 Perfect for paved roads.
 We drove it from Fairbanks to Homer and back to Anchorage.
-We focused on the southern part of Alaska, including places like the Kenai Peninsula, Homer, Seward, and more.
+And it was a perfect car for our summer day trips from Anchorage.
+We focused on southern Alaska, including places like the Kenai Peninsula, full of activities charming Homer, Seward, and more.
 It was a very comfortable car.

 Pick-up the car